 Acacia can be a very good source of pollen and some are popular with apiarists.
 The seeds are also important sources of food for a range of birds.
 The aboriginals used the seed of some species as a source of food, but others are known to have toxic properties.

-Main source : Encyclopaedia of Australian Plants - Rodger Elliot & David L.Jones.
+Main sources : Encyclopaedia of Australian Plants - Rodger Elliot & David L.Jones, World Wide Wattle (Internet Site), Trees of Southern Africa - Meg Coates Palgrave

 History in the south of France : Study object for forestry since the 19th century.